Kinesiology (KN)

 KN 351.
 Cadaver Dissection II.
 2 or 3 hours.

 Cadaver dissection using the regional approach method.
 Dissection of the brain, cardiovascular, respiratory, digestive, urinary and reproductive systems.
-Course Information: Prerequisite(s): Grade of B or better in KN 252 or consent of instructor.
+Course Information: Prerequisite(s): Grade of C or better in KN 252 or Grade of C or better in KN 256 or Grade of C or better in KN 233; or consent of the instructor.

 KN 352.
 Physiology of Exercise.
 4 hours.